 It is not an island, it is not isolated and in fact it suffers from a degree of air pollution.
-However, people here live 4 – 7 years longer than their counterparts in other parts of California.
-So what is their secret?
+However, people here live four to seven years longer than their counterparts in other parts of California.
+So, what is their secret?

 About half the residents in Loma Linda are Seventh Day Adventists – Protestant Christians who observe Saturday as their holy day and for whom diet and exercise are considered especially important.
 A combination of diet (mostly vegetarian, high in fats from nuts), exercise, not smoking, not drinking alcohol and the social support associated with church attendance seem to be important here.

 Perhaps, but there are other things the people living in these ‘Blue Zones’ have in their favour – their genes.
-There have been suggestions of inheriting ‘longevity genes’ in Sardinia and even theories of gene selection due to Darwinian ‘survival of the fittest’ in Ikaria – as up to 20% of the population are thought to have died due to starvation in World War Two.
+There have been suggestions of inherited ‘longevity genes’ and mental resilience in Sardinia and even theories of gene selection due to Darwinian ‘survival of the fittest’ in Ikaria – as up to 20% of the population are thought to have died due to starvation in World War Two.